openvinotoolkit/model_server/docs/faces_analysis_dag.md

 Such smaller requests can be submitted for inference in parallel to the next Model Nodes.
 Learn more about the [demultiplexing](./demultiplexer.md).
 - Model `age-gender-recognition` - this model recognizes age and gender on given face image
 - Model `emotion-recognition` - this model outputs emotion probability for emotions: neutral, happy, sad, surprised and angry
-- Response - the output of the whole pipeline combines the recognized face images with their metadata: coordinates, age, gender, emotion and detection confidence level.
+- Response - the output of the whole pipeline combines the recognized face images with their metadata: coordinates, age, gender, emotions and detection confidence level.

 ## Prepare the models from OpenVINO Model Zoo
 ### Face detection model